 Kinda like a more interesting version of Downton Abbey.

 Bad monkeys are Sapiens that need killing, and Jane is on the job.
 If you are already paranoid, you might want to skip chapter: white room (iv)

 Jack Reacher roams around the country carrying only a folding toothbrush.
 When his clothes get dirty he buys new ones.
 Oh, and he kills lots of bad guys.
-“Make Me” is the most recent in the series, but not the best.
-That might be this one:
+“Persuader” is the first I read, from the middle of the series and one of the best.

 First line: “People do not give it credence that a fourteen-year-old girl could leave home and go off in the wintertime to avenge her father’s blood but it did not seem so strange then, although I will say it did not happen every day.”

 Last Line: “This ends my true account of how I avenged Frank Ross’s blood over in the Choctaw Nation when snow was on the ground.”